 Lectio Divina cultivates contemplative prayer; it is a participatory, active practice that uses thoughts, feelings and images to enter into a conversation with God.

-The group practice of Lectio Divina is led by Joop Brouwer and is held regularly throughout the year.
-Everybody is welcome to join, either as a one off or on a more regular basis.
+The group practice of Lectio Divina is organised by Nigel Stewart and led by Joop Brouwer.
+It typically takes place on the first Monday of every month Everybody is welcome to join, either as a one off or on a more regular basis.
 No previous experience or knowledge of the Scriptures is necessary.
 Once learned, Lectio Divina can also be practiced individually at any time or place.